carbon-language/carbon-lang/docs/design/interoperability/README.md

 ## Overview

-It's critical that Carbon can both access C++ interfaces and export C++ interfaces.
+It's critical that Carbon can both access C++ APIs and export C++ APIs.
 Supporting C++ interoperability is a
 [key requirement for Carbon's goals](/docs/project/goals.md) and is expected to influence the design of Carbon itself.